chrisco23/21deltaengineers.com/wp-content/plugins/wicked-folders/readme.txt

 6. Pro feature: media library folders

 == Changelog ==

+= 2.17.4 (September 17, 2020) =
+* Exclude auto draft posts from folder item counts
+* Fix bug causing folder item counts to be wrong in certain scenarios (this was due to grouping by term_taxonomy_id field instead of term_id field)

 = 2.17.3 (August 19, 2020) =
 * Only run count queries if 'Show number of items in each folder' setting is enabled